-For fungicides, the tenacity coefficient is a measure of the product’s ability to stick to the plant and hence gives a strong guide to its resistance to weathering from rainfall or overhead irrigation.
+For fungicides, the tenacity coefficient is a measure of the product’s ability to stick to the plant and hence gives an excellent guide to its resistance to weathering from rainfall or overhead irrigation.

 The tenacity coefficient (and resistance to rainfall), increases with a decrease in particle size.
-Ultra fine Demildex sticks extremely well to the plant.
+Ultrafine Demildex sticks exceptionally well to the plant.

 Reduced Label Rates Mean Cost Savings!

-Demildex is an ultra fine, low dust, wettable powder Copper Oxychloride fingicide containing 50% copper, Demildex is specifically formulated for horticultural application.
-Demildex’s unrivalled ultra fine formulation ensures:
+Demildex is ultra-fine, low dust, wettable powder Copper Oxychloride fungicide containing 50% copper, Demildex is formulated explicitly for horticultural application.
+Demildex’s unique ultra-fine formulation ensures:

-- More complete suspensibility within the spray tank (the degree of suspension with Demildex has reached 89.19% – the upper physical limit for this type of product).
+- Complete suspensibility within the spray tank (the degree of suspension with Demildex has reached 89.19% – the upper physical limit for this type of product).
 High suspensibility ensures Demildex is kept in maximum suspension in the spray solution and eliminates deposits being left in the tank.

 - No nozzle blockage when used as directed.

-- Demildex has been especially formulated as a wettable powder with excellent flow characteristics to minimise dust and operator exposure.
+- Demildex has been specially formulated as a wettable powder with excellent flow characteristics to minimize dust and operator exposure.

 Other Demildex Benefits: